ChrisPritchard/FSH/README.md

 ## "Builtins"

 Any shell has a number of commands that you can run, aside from things like external processes or in the case of FSH, code.
 FSH supports a limited set of these, all with basic but effective functionality.
 To get a list of these type **help** or **?**.
-The most heavily used are:
+Some common examples are:

 - **cd [path]**: change the current directory.
 E.g. `cd /` or `cd ..` to go to root or one directory up.
 - **echo [text]**: prints the arguments out as text - quite useful for piping